Indian Americans: Religion

 as Muslims, 8% as Sikh, and 3% as a member of another religion.

 The first religious center of an Indian religion to be established in the U.S. was a Sikh Gurudwara in Stockton, California in 1912.
-Today there are many Sikh Gurudwaras, Hindu temples, Muslim mosques, Christian churches, and Buddhist and Jain temples in all 50 states.

 Hindus

 As of 2008, the American Hindu population was around 2.2 million.
 Hindus form the plurality religious group among the Indian American community.
 Many organizations such as ISKCON, Swaminarayan Sampradaya, BAPS Swaminarayan Sanstha, Chinmaya Mission, and Swadhyay Pariwar are well-established in the U.S. and Hindu Americans have formed the Hindu American Foundation which represents American Hindus and aim to educate people about Hinduism.
 Swami Vivekananda brought Hinduism to the West at the 1893 Parliament of the World's Religions.
 The Vedanta Society has been important in subsequent Parliaments.
 In September 2021, the State of New Jersey aligned with the World Hindu Council to declare October as Hindu Heritage Month.
 Today, many Hindu temples, most of them built by Indian Americans, have emerged in different cities and towns in the United States.
 More than 18 million Americans are now practicing some form of Yoga.
 Kriya Yoga was introduced to America by Paramahansa Yogananda.
 A. C. Bhaktivedanta Swami Prabhupada initiated the popular ISKCON, also known as the Hare Krishna movement, while preaching Bhakti yoga.
 The Sai Baba mandir with the tallest indoor statue in the Western Hemisphere opened in Monroe Township, Middlesex County, New Jersey as the Om Sri Sai Balaji Temple in 2024.
 On October 30, 2024, the State of New Jersey legally designated October of every year to be Hindu Heritage Month.